shubhang93/redis-cluster-scripts/README.md

 ### Redis local cluster setup
-Run scripts to create a redis cluster on your local machine.
+Scripts to create a redis cluster on your local machine.

 Based on the official redis tutorial (requires redis 5.0+).